cmrigney/node-rpi-si4703/README.md

  * **seekUp** - Seek radio up
  * **seekDown** - Seek radio down
  * **setVolume** - Set a volume between 0-15.
  * **readRDS** - Read the RDS message for a station.
-Pass the frequency to read multiplied by 10.
+Pass the time out in milliseconds.